 I want to swim to lose weight.
 How can it help me?
-Am now 30 years of age and my stomach/belly is developing big.
-I would like to embark on swimming as a means of preventing this problem.
+I am now 30 years of age, and my stomach/belly is developing big.
+I want to embark on swimming to prevent this problem.

-If you can swim I recommend that you try a new swimming stroke.
-Swimming is easy to 'take it easy' and if you swim the same stroke all the time, after a while you will not burn so many calories.
-You have to take yourself out of your comfort zone and challenge yourself for you swimming and therefore weight loss to be effective.
+If you can swim, I recommend trying a new swimming stroke.
+Swimming is easy to 'take it easy', and if you swim the same stroke all the time, you will not burn so many calories after a while.
+You must take yourself out of your comfort zone and challenge yourself for your swimming and, therefore, weight loss to be effective.

 However, please remember that weight loss is most effective with a carefully controlled diet and varied forms of exercise.
 Swimming is one of the most effective forms of exercise.